vandit86/aesi-phd/Diary2022/week 34 (August 29–  September 4).md

  1. implement and test basic functionality of userspace pm (sf_create, sf_backup)..
  2. create record about potential subflow, mark sf as 'non active', so we can use it to create new subflows when decision algorithm order it..
+ 3. Get data for ecision process (data rate, rtt, jitter, loss-rate, velocity, acc, RSU-rss, RSU-position... )
- 3. Implement fuzzy ahp solution plugin for mptcpd
+ 4. Implement fuzzy ahp solution plugin for mptcpd

  code in  _mptcpd/fuzzy-ahp-pm_ branch